Business Recovery Covid-19: People Engagement

 Look at how working remotely has exposed the potential leaders, the strong characters, the quiet ones and the negative ones.

 Bringing them all back together again is a chance to acknowledge the challenges they faced during the crisis out in the open, to enable a heightened level of team engagement moving forwards.
 If all members of a team truly understand how each other tick, then collectively, surely, they must perform better.

 They may currently be inappropriate for social distancing rules if held face to face – but there will be a time when we can re-engage together.

 Make use of an external facilitator to get best results and collaborate with collective shared goals as an outcome.

-The leaders who have navigated businesses through a period like this may be fatigued, uncertain and concerned for the future.
+The leaders who navigate businesses through a period like this may be fatigued, uncertain and concerned for the future.